lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 profile prior to the extrusions.
 It means that Blender will connect each of the circles inclined with the vector you have given.
 Below we show two bent Meshes using the Axis vectors and the Spring example.
 See Fig.
 12 and Fig. 13.
-These two Meshes generated with the :guilabel:`Screw` tool were created using the Top Ortho View.
+These two Meshes generated with the *Screw* tool were created using the Top Ortho View.